 For the next 14 days you should not be committing to anything that will be very strenuous to your body.
 It is my goal that you have a comfortable experience and the best results possible.

-Eat a healthy dinner
+Eat a nutritious dinner.

-Get a good night rest
+Get a good nights rest.

 ** Prepare yourself for the up coming 21 days.
 You will be on a softer diet so prepare accordingly.
 You will also need to stay home and rest for 1 to 3 days.
 Lots of rest is required immediately after surgery.